ethereum/remix-ide/docs/remixd.md

 **https://www.npmjs.com/package/@remix-project/remixd**

 ### Find your version of remixd
-The command: `remixd -v` or `remixd --verison` will return your version number.
+The command: `remixd -v` or `remixd --version` will return your version number.

 **If this command does not work, then you have an outdated version!**
 ### Update to the latest remixd